Dixie Square Mall: Temporary school and movie set

-In January 1979, the city of Harvey allowed the Harvey-Dixmoor School District to use mall space as a temporary school location while a new school building was constructed.
+In January 1979, the City of Harvey allowed the Harvey-Dixmoor School District to use mall space as a temporary school location while a new school building was constructed.
 This use, which lasted for two years, also included conversion of the former Turn Style into a gymnasium.

 In mid-1979, director John Landis rented the vacant mall for eight weeks to film a scene in the movie The Blues Brothers.
 In this scene, main characters Elwood and Jake Blues drive through storefronts, display cases, and walls and destroy much of the mall while being chased by Illinois State Police troopers.
 The mall interior was left damaged after filming wrapped.
-A fake wall that film crews constructed, which cars crashed through at the beginning of the scene, was recognizable inside the building until the mid-1980s.
+A wall that film crews constructed, which cars crashed through at the beginning of the scene, was recognizable inside the building until the mid 1980s.

-The Harvey-Dixmoor School District attempted to sue Universal Pictures in December 1981 for $87,000, citing their failure to repair damage to mall property created during the movie shoot.
+The Harvey-Dixmoor School District attempted to sue the film's distributor Universal Pictures in December 1981 for $87,000, citing their failure to repair damage to mall property created during the movie shoot.
 The district soon vacated the property, and the mall was completely shuttered.